 Intangible assets are amortized using a straight-line method over three to eight years.
-These intangible assets include customer lists, and the software development kits (SDK) for our advertising platform.
-These intangible assets are as result of the acquisition of Kidoz Ltd. The amortization for the quarter ended March 31, 2023, was \$136,434, compared to amortization of \$138,157 in the first quarter of 2022.
-The technology for Kidoz OS is now fully amortized.
+These intangible assets include customer lists, and the Software Development Kits (SDK) for our advertising platform.
+These intangible assets are as result of the acquisition of Kidoz Ltd. The amortization for the quarter ended September 30, 2023, was \$139,816, compared to amortization of \$138,757 in the third quarter of 2022 and \$136,434 in the second quarter of fiscal 2023.

 Equipment is depreciated using the declining balance method over the useful lives of the assets, ranging from three to five years.
-Depreciation and amortization increased to \$2,852, during the quarter ended March 31, 2023, an increase over costs of \$2,214 during the same quarter in the prior year.
-This increase in depreciation and amortization compared to the first quarter of fiscal 2022 is due to the acquisition of equipment.
+Depreciation and amortization increased to \$3,382, during the quarter ended September 30, 2023, an increase over depreciation costs of \$2,180 during the same quarter in the prior year and an increase over depreciation costs of \$3,258 in the second quarter of fiscal 2023.
+This increase in depreciation and amortization compared to the third quarter of fiscal 2022 and the second quarter of fiscal 2023 is due to the acquisition of equipment.